slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Target audience

 As we propose such system for an education in groups we need to estimate the world population of pupils and students.
 To be conservative let's speak that only **7 - 21 yo strata** will use our educational model.
 We've found a data about total population size of each country as of [2021.01.01](https://population.un.org/wpp/Download/Standard/MostUsed/), and the data of [percent of 0-14 yo people](https://www.theglobaleconomy.com/rankings/percent_children/) as of 2021.
 We think that a percent of 7 - 21 yo strata can be approximated by the 0 - 14 yo strata.
 Thus to calculate the target audience per country we should multiply a population size on a percent of 7 - 21 yo strata and divide by 100%.
 The resulting data is shown in the table 1.
-You can see that India has the biggest target audince of 361 million people, and the total world target audience is **2 billion people**.
+You can see that India has the biggest target audience of 361 million people, and the total world target audience is **2 billion people**.

 |             | Total Population | 7-21 years old % | 7-21 years old |
 | ----------- | ------------- | ------ | ------------- |